ryan1230x/Organiser/README.md

 orders.

 This project has some of the basic features you might expect form a Helpdesk platform, There is a login page, a section to add comments, view and change the clients service orders information.

+# What technologies were used
+For the backend, PHP is used along with MySQL, all the PHP files can be found in the ./config directory, a few tables were created to store all the information, a SQL file has also been included

+For the frontend the framework materialize was used with material icons, the design is responsive to mobile devices like tablets and smartphones.

+# Conclusion
+Through this project I learned a lot, I increased my knowledge using PHP and MySQL creating a full working software application.
+I welcome you to download the project and put on your localhost server go to the ./config/signin.php uncomment the code create a username and password, login and explore the platform appearance and functionality.

+Many thanks,
+Ryan